-Chimichurri is a popular condiment, side dish that is used all over South America and slather slather this herbaceous sauce on almost everything.
+Chimichurri is a popular condiment used all over South America, where they slather this herbaceous sauce on almost everything.
 In the States, we tend to use it to marinate chicken and meat.
 It is delicious drizzled over vegetables or spread onto fish and chicken and then broiled or grilled.
 It has a fresh, vibrant taste that will live in up almost any meal.
-I like to make a double batch to use now and then freeze some for later.
+I like to make a double batch, using some now and freezing some for later.

-• 1 Serrano chili, Fresno chile or red jalapeño pepper, finely chopped
+- 1 serrano chile, Fresno chile or red jalapeño pepper, finely chopped

-1. Finely chop the parsley, cilantro, fresh oregano, chili pepper and garlic or use a food processor and give it a few pulses until finely chopped.
+- Finely chop the parsley, cilantro, fresh oregano, chili pepper, and garlic or use a food processor and give it a few pulses until finely chopped.

-Can keep for a week or two in the fridge or freeze to use later.
+You can keep the chimichurri for a week or two in the fridge or freeze to use later.

 If you are not a fan of cilantro then simply double the amount of parsley.
 If you would like a heavier South American taste than double the cilantro and skip the parsley.